David Hannay, Baron Hannay of Chiswick: Honours and awards

 Lord Hannay's heraldic banner visible in the Chapel of the Order of St Michael and St George in St Paul's Cathedral, London.

 In 1981 he was appointed a Companion of the Order of St Michael and St George (CMG), in 1986 a Knight Commander (KCMG) and in 1995 a Knight Grand Cross (GCMG).

-On 19 June 2001 he was created a life peer as Baron Hannay of Chiswick, of Bedford Park in the London Borough of Ealing, sitting as a crossbencher.
+On 19 June 2001 he was appointed a life peer as Baron Hannay of Chiswick, of Bedford Park in the London Borough of Ealing, his name having been put forward by the newly-created House of Lords Appointment Commission; and he has served throughout as a cross-bench, independent member of the House of Lords.
+He served there on a number of Select Committees (European Affairs, International Relations, International Agreements among others).

-He was pro-Chancellor of the University of Birmingham from 2001 to 2006.
+He was a member of the Council of Britain in Europe (1999) and served in other European consultative bodies, including as Chair of the European and International Analysts Group (2015/26).

+He was a member of the Council of the University of Birmingham; and was its Chair and Pro-Chancellor (2001/06).
+He was a member of the Council of the University of Kent.

 In 2003 he was made a Member of the Order of the Companions of Honour.

 Lord Hannay was awarded the honorary degree of Doctor of Letters by the University of Birmingham in 2003.

-Other

-He chaired the Board of United Nations Association UK from January 2006 to January 2011 and is now chair of the UN All-Party Parliamentary Group.
-He is currently a member of the Top Level Group for Nuclear Disarmament and Non-proliferation and a member of the Lords International Relations Committee.

 Family

 David Hannay was married to Gillian Hannay who died in 2015.
-He has four sons (Richard, Philip, Jonathan and Alexander) and twelve grandchildren (Peter, Charlotte, Juliette, Edward, Robin, Manon, Harry, Gustavo, Sophie, Julian, Albert and Theodore).
+They had four sons (Richard, Philip, Jonathan and Alexander); twelve grandchildren and three great grandchildren.